Linuxbrew/brew/docs/Manpage.md

     If `--except` is passed, the methods named `audit_`method`` will not be run.

+    If `--only-cops` is passed, only the mentioned cops' violations would be checked.

+    If `--except-cops` is passed, the mentioned cops' checks would be skipped.

     `audit` exits with a non-zero status if any errors are found.
 This is useful, for instance, for implementing pre-commit hooks.